wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 1. DS Version - Indicates the Driver Station Version number.
 2. roboRIO Image Version - String indicating the version of the roboRIO Image.
 3. WPILib Version - String indicating the version of WPILib in use.
-4. CAN Device Versions - String indicating the firmware version of devices connected to the CAN bus.
+4. :term:`CAN` Device Versions - String indicating the firmware version of devices connected to the CAN bus.
 These items may not be present if the CTRE Phoenix Framework has not been loaded.
 5. Memory Stats - This section shows stats about the roboRIO memory.
 6. Connection Indicators - The top half of these indicators show connection status to various components.